 The Post Intensive Care Unit Presentation Screen (PICUPS) was developed by the National Post-ICU Rehabilitation Collaborative (here) to identify the rehabilitation needs of people leaving the intensive care unit.
 Cov d-19 was a major precipitant of this development.
 Two papers were published in February 2021: The Post-ICU Presentation Screen (PICUPS) and Rehabilitation Prescription (RP) for Intensive Care survivors Part I: Development and preliminary clinimetric evaluation. (here) and The Post-ICU Presentation Screen (PICUPS) and Rehabilitation Prescription (RP) for Intensive care survivors part II: Clinical engagement and future directions for the National Post-Intensive Care Rehabilitation Collaborative. (here)

-The PICUPS has been widely tested on many patients (500+) and in 26 intensive care units.
+The PICUPS has been widely tested on patients (500+) in 26 intensive care units.
 The tool has 24 items covering four domains: “a) Medical and essential care, b) Breathing and nutrition; c) Physical movement and d) Communication, cognition and behaviour.”
 It showed good psychometric properties and detected people needing further rehabilitation input.

 Implementation and other outputs

 The UKROC database and programme have, directly or indirectly, affected many aspects of rehabilitation within the UK.